climatehealthsim/brazildata/README.md

 The Rust programming language is used in an experiment to informally evaluate its suitability for this kind of data research.
-Anticipated advantages are preventing mistakes due to the ease of liberal use of explicit data typing, and speed of evaluation which may favor advanced analysis techniques.
+Anticipated advantages are preventing mistakes thanks to the ease of liberal use of explicit data typing, and speed of evaluation which may favor advanced analysis techniques.
 Also, this work may be partially reused in or grown into a more general simulation application around climate data,